 I do not disagree that playing multiple sports is ideal.
 I am just frustrated with a system that has made it near impossible for many athletes.
 I loved when my kids were in middle school and were able to “try” a different sport each season.
-They were on softball teams, swim teams, lacrosse teams and basketball teams in addition to their soccer teams.
-But as high school approached there was pressure to focus on one sport.
+They were on softball teams, swim teams, lacrosse teams, and basketball teams in addition to their soccer teams.
+But as high school approached, there was pressure to focus on one sport.
 The sport that they would most likely excel in.
 Parents got caught up in the fear that if their child did not specialize in a sport, they would fall behind and never be able to play in college.
 Looking back, I was one of those parents, assuming that my goal for them to play college soccer was their goal as well.

-When my daughter tore her ACL her sophomore year of high school she was devastated.
+When my daughter tore her ACL during her sophomore year of high school, she was devastated.
 I couldn’t help thinking, would this have happened if she was playing multiple sports instead of year-round soccer?
 Did repeatedly using the same muscles make her more prone to injury?
 Year-round training can be excessive.
 It not only puts a player at risk for injury, but an athlete can become burnt out and lose their passion for the sport.
 Others may become resentful, missing social events because of weekend tournaments and not being able to play other sports for their high school.
 At the end of the day, if playing for a club team requires a year-long commitment, it is a choice.
 It is not for everyone.
 Playing in college is also a choice that sometimes means making sacrifices.
-It’s unfortunate that kids have to make this choice so early in their athletic career.
+It’s unfortunate that kids have to make this choice so early in their athletic careers.